rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 * [isotope](https://github.com/metafizzy/isotope)
 * [draggabilly](https://github.com/desandro/draggabilly)

+The examples above all happen to be popular plugins that use a build step to produce a modular-aware, "jQuery-fied" version of the underlying vanilla JS library.
+(For more details, see the [jquery-bridget](https://github.com/desandro/jquery-bridget) project).

 This won't work for all jQuery plugins because in so many different flavors.
 Some plugins have been packaged with awareness of popular module formats, like CommonJS or Asynchronous Module Definition (AMD) and some have not.
-The examples above all happen to be popular plugins that use a build step to produce a modular-aware, "jQuery-fied" version of the underlying vanilla JS library.
-(For more details, see the [jquery-bridget](https://github.com/desandro/jquery-bridget) project).
+It's best to first consult the documentation of your plugins to see if it's possible to use without jQuery as you make the Webpack upgrade.

 ## Conclusion

 Upgrading jQuery plugins to work with Webpack is a common source of confusion.
 This is especially true for Rails developers transitioning from Sprockets-based asset pipeline to a module bundler.
 If you find yourself in this position, make sure to understand the capability of the plugins you're using.
+Ask "do I have to use this plugin with jQuery?"
 If you're lucky, you may find they can work in either context such that you might not need jQuery at all.